Jeffery Simmons: 2022 season

+2023 season

+On April 7, 2023, Simmons signed a four-year, $94 million contract extension with the Titans.
+During the Titans' Week 11 loss to the Jacksonville Jaguars, Simmons scored his first NFL career touchdown on a 2-yard reception from quarterback Will Levis after being declared an eligible receiver.
+On December 23, Simmons was placed on season-ending injured reserve.
+In the 2023 season, he appeared in and started 12 games.
+He finished with 5.5 sacks, 44 total tackles (30 solo), one pass defended, one forced fumble, and one fumble recovery.
+He was ranked 73rd by his fellow players on the NFL Top 100 Players of 2024.

+2024 season

+In the 2024 season, Simmons appeared in 16 games, finishing with a career high 76 total tackles (41 solo), five sacks, two forced fumbles, and four pass deflections.
+He earned his third Pro Bowl nomination as a replacement for injured defensive tackle Nnamdi Madubuike.

 NFL career statistics

 Personal life

 In college, Simmons was a two-time member of the SEC Academic Honor Roll.
 Simmons' brother, Dylan Bradley, played football at Southern Miss and then spent time with the Minnesota Vikings while his uncle, Jason Hatcher, played 10 total seasons with the Dallas Cowboys and Washington Redskins.
 Away from football, Simmons enjoys fishing and spending time outdoors.
 He has a son named Jeffery Jr. and two sisters, Brooke and Ashley.

 Controversy

 Arrest for assault

 In March 2016 during his senior year in high school, Simmons was arrested and pleaded no contest to assault after a video surfaced showing him repeatedly hitting a woman while she was on the ground during a fight with Simmons' sister and mother.

 Spitting accusation

 Following the 2019-2020 Divisional Playoff game between the Tennessee Titans and the Baltimore Ravens, Ravens' guard Marshal Yanda accused Simmons of spitting in his face during the game.
 This was the first and only time in Yanda's 13-year NFL career that he had publicly accused another player of anything.

 The first time Simmons was asked about the event by a reporter during an interview before a practice the following week, Simmons did not directly deny the accusation.